totalspectrum/rustp2/README.md

 ## Setting up Rust

-On your host PC (I used Linux Debian 12, other OSes may vary).
-Make sure you have rust already installed via rustup.
+On your host PC (I used Linux Debian 12, other OSes may vary), make sure you have rust already installed via rustup.
 For doing that, see https://www.rust-lang.org/tools/install

 Now add support for riscv32-imac: